-Preventing viruses and malware from infecting your computer is much easier than removing them.
-Start with good anti-virus and anti-malware software, but also take some general precautions.
+Preventing viruses and malware from infecting your PC is much easier than removing them.
+Start with good anti-virus software and anti-malware software on your computer, but also take some general precautions.

 Only visit trustworthy sites or sites that you know are safe.Visiting sites that may be compromised or unknown can cause your machine to become infected with viruses and malware.

 Never open or download attachments from e-mails you don't recognize.This could be that someone is trying to send you a virus.
 Also you should never download unexpected attachments from friends or family.
 If you find that you're receiving strange e-mails with odd offers from people you know, it could be possible that their e-mail has been compromised.